Hassan-Eid-Hassan/terraform-devops-tools/README.md

 <h5 align="center">
     <img width="900" src="https://github.com/Hassan-Eid-Hassan/terraform-devops-tools/blob/kubernetes-module/k8s.svg" alt="Architecture">
 </h5>
+- **The Infrastructure:**
      - **S3 Bucket:** Used for storing join command for worker and master.
      - **IAM Roles and Policies:** To provide necessary permissions for Kubernetes nodes to access S3.
      - **Security Groups:** To control network traffic to and from the Kubernetes nodes.
      - **Network Load Balancer:** Ensures high availability and distributes traffic across master nodes.
      - **EC2 Main Master Instance:** The frist Master node that will init the Kubernetes cluster.
      - **Autoscaling Groups:** Automatically manage the number of master and worker nodes based on defined policies.

+- **In Cluster Applications:**
+     - **Argocd:** Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+     - **SonarQube:** is a self-managed, automatic code review tool that systematically helps you deliver Clean Code.
+     - **EFK Stack:** The Elasticsearch-Filebeat-Kibana Stack helps by providing users with a powerful platform that collects and processes data from multiple data sources, stores that data in one centralized data store that can scale as data grows, and that provides a set of tools to analyze the data.
+     - **GPA Stack:** Grafana-Prometheus-Alertmanager stack are a popular open-source project providing complete monitoring and alerting solutions for Kubernetes clusters.
+It combines tools and components to create a monitoring stack for Kubernetes environments.
+     - **Traefik:** is a leading modern open source reverse proxy and **ingress controller** that makes deploying services and APIs easy.
+Traefik integrates with your existing infrastructure components and configures itself automatically and dynamically.
+     - **Jenkins:** an open source automation server which enables developers around the world to reliably build, test, and deploy their software.

 ### Single Master Node (k8s_number_of_master_nodes = 1)
 If you set k8s_number_of_master_nodes to 1, the cluster will have a single master node.
 This setup is simpler and more cost-effective but has limited fault tolerance.
 If the single master node fails, the entire cluster will become unavailable until the master node is restored.